-- Sustainable: Environmental awareness and sustainable sourcing are key tenets of clean beauty.
+- Sustainability and transparency: Environmental awareness and sustainable sourcing are key tenets of clean beauty.

 A good mineral sunscreen must provide adequate protection without interfering or disrupting other elements in the formula or routine.
 To that end, brands should formulate with ingredients that do not have any photoreactivity, a common producer of skin-damaging reactive oxygen species (ROS).
 Sarkas cautions that fragrances — synthetic or natural — are photoreactive by nature and should be withheld from formulations.

-There are many brands out there that have high contents of UV filters, yet they do not provide a high SPF.
+Many products may have high contents of UV filters, yet they do not provide a high SPF.
 Instead, they offer lackluster SPF with a significant white cast.
-The key is in how the product is formulated and how the actives are delivered.
+The key to solving this is in how the product is formulated and how the actives are delivered.
 Emollients significantly impact skin compatibility of products.
-Sarkas highlights that emollients like Neossance™ Squalane offer skin therapeutic benefits while remaining completely inert in terms of ROS.
+Sarkas highlighted that emollients like Neossance™ Squalane offer skin therapeutic benefits while remaining completely inert in terms of ROS.
 The chemical structure of Squalane has no active groups that could be modified to generate ROS.
 Squalane is also very similar to the skin’s natural sebum, and it can be a great carrier for the actives like UV filters titanium dioxide and zinc oxide.

 Clean Suncare Answers Consumers’ Demands with Safety